cascadiajs/cascadiajs-2022/src/views/content/tickets.md

     <tito-widget event="event-loop/cascadiajs-2022"></tito-widget>
 </div>

-## Apply for a Scholarship
+## Apply for an Opportunity Scholarship

-The Opportunity Scholarship Program is open to anyone who meets the following requirements:

-- Is a resident of British Columbia, Washington, or Oregon (i.e. Cascadia)
-- Can attend both days of the conference in-person at Sunriver Resort (Aug 31 & Sept 1, 2022)
-- Is a member of an under-represented minority (URM) in tech -OR- has financial constraints that
+We have opened applications for Opportunity Scholarships!
+If you are a member of an under-represented minority in tech or have financial constraints that make purchasing a ticket difficult, please consider learning more and applying.

-The Scholarship will cover lodging and a ticket to the conference.
-Please make sure you that you fill the form our completely and are clear about what you hope to accomplish at the conference.
-Due to the cost and limited availability of hotel rooms, scholarship will be very limited this year.

-<div class="cta"><a target="_blank" href="https://cascadiajs.com/mailing-list">Get Notified When Applications Open</a></div>
+<div class="cta secondary"><a href="/scholarships">Learn More</a></div>